 To calculate the risk-reward ratio of a trade, you need to relate the amount of money at stake to the potential gain.
 So, if your maximum possible loss on a trade is $100 and your maximum possible profit is $300, the risk vs. reward ratio is 1:3.
 Many traders prefer a risk-reward ratio of 1:3.

 The number of trades often does not translate into large earnings.
 Instead, the effectiveness of individual trades makes the real difference.

 After a fruitful trade and a significant profit, you can be lured to continue trading, but the market doesn’t work according to your commands.
 It’s not like you’ll rub a lamp, and a genie will pop up and grant you a perfect trading strategy.
 After a few successful trades, you may start losing.

 Here’s a quick piece of advice: Set a limit on the number of trades you want to open in a single day.
 Keep up with this plan, and if you feel like opening one more trade, remind yourself that there is always tomorrow.

 When you lose, you open positions letting greed and anger get the better of you.
 Some traders overtrade and place too many failed trades in a day because they are blinded by rage and the need to correct the current situation.

-So, rather than falling victim to these causes and consequences of overtrading, it is normally a safer option to take a break to clear the head.
-While doing so, the trader’s rage over the recent loss will subside, allowing him or her to think more clearly and conduct trades more rationally.
+So, rather than falling victim to these causes and consequences of overtrading, it is a safer option to take a break to clear the head.
+While doing so, your rage over the recent loss will subside, allowing you to think more clearly and conduct trades more rationally.